-Leading with our values of justice and collaboration, we engaged with community-partners, colleagues, and community members-throughout the process.
+We engaged with community partners, colleagues, and community members throughout the process.
 Community surveys allowed us to gather input from a larger part of the community while respecting community time.
 By partnering with trusted community-based organizations, focus groups allowed us to gather detailed information, have honest conversations, and hear personal experiences from participants.
 This plan better addresses community needs thanks to the participation and leadership of our community partners and community members.
 Our community engagement process is summarized in Table 2.